Quick

 Career and Progression Opportunities

-Many Media students progress to careers in the industry such as television, publishing or radio, or onto formal journalism qualifications such as the NCTJ Level 3 Diploma in Journalism, seen by many editors as the gold standard in training.
+Many Journalism students progress to careers in the industry such as television, publishing or radio, or onto formal journalism qualifications such as the NCTJ Level 3 Diploma in Journalism, seen by many editors as the gold standard in training.

 Course Structure and Assessment

-- Writing Copy
+• Writing Copy

 Additional Information